 There are many choices for software tools that you can use for your community.
 Not all are optimised for community-led growth, but with some smart management, you can set up combinations to serve your exact needs.
 It’s probably smart to make the final choice once your initial strategy is set, and you’ve run a few tests to confirm your needs.
 Changing platforms at a later stage is a headache, so it’s only reasonable to research well and pilot any software with a small group before making a decision.

 These are freeform chatting environments like Slack and Discord – great choices for small and active communities where participants follow the threads daily? .
 For a larger community, chats have the downside of scrolling by – it’s easy to lose important information amid other topics.
 While it helps to create multiple channels for each topic, chat-based communities need a lot of admin support and moderation to keep the community going

 Communication platforms like Vanilla Forums and Facebook Groups can be suitable for communities of all sizes and are straightforward to use.
 Topics can be posted either by admins or users, and responses will be conveniently threaded.
 Many products let you launch a private instance of a Facebook-like platform, for example, Tribe and Mobilize.

-For goal-oriented communities, it sometimes makes sense to use general productivity tools such as task managers and spreadsheets.
+For goal-oriented communities, it sometimes makes sense to use productivity tools such as task managers and spreadsheets.
 While this enhances the productivity and getting-things-done mentality of the community, training a larger community to use the tools typically takes quite a bit of administrative effort.
 But specialized apps can also offer a simple interface for group collaboration such as the task dispatch app from Zelos that is meant for large communities.